 The downside of bars, beers, being buzzed, wings, shots, getting drunk, and naps is that having that sort of rotation in your daily routine is going to eventually take a toll on your already mushy body.
 If you’re one of the many men in the world who value leisure over weights and supplements, there’s a good chance that your body looks like a bag of milk come fall.
 Your tan wears off, the onslaught of grilled cheeseburgers from summer’s past settle in, and all of the sudden you’re in a whirlwind trying to figure out how to get back to normal (which is just having the body of a 37-year-old man, but still).

 That’s where clothes come in.
 Obviously, you’re not going to work out, and dieting requires time and effort while completely infringing on living your best life.
-But with the help of a few staple pieces in your fall wardrobe, you can go from being overweight to unnoticeable.
+But with the help of a few staple pieces in your cold-weather wardrobe, you can go from being overweight to unnoticeable.

 You know what’s loaded with salt?
 French fries.
 You know what comes with every item on a bar menu?
 French fries.
 You know what causes your hungover face to get puffy because the salt is retaining all the water you’re pounding upon waking up?
 French fries.

 All of the sudden, your face goes from acceptably okay to “can you take that photo again so I can stick my chin out and reduce the presence of my second chin?”
 Fat Face is a disease that’s plagued the hungover for years, and having more than the one chin you were born with is a dead giveaway that you either 1.)
 Have completely let yourself go or 2.)
 Drank enough pickleback shots the night before that the bar had to re-stock their Claussens the next morning.